michaelvalentin/flyfoundation/README.md

 #FlyFoundation

-<i>FlyFoundation is a platform for developing simple, data-intensive web-applications fast.</i>
+*FlyFoundation is a platform for developing simple, data-intensive web-applications fast.*

 It is currently under development, but is going to include a DSL for defining system aspects such as data model, validations and routing centrally and with a minimum of hazzle.
 In the